EV charging stations for homes

 - Applications must be submitted within 90 days of the installation of the charging station.

-For a limited time effective December 4, 2020, single-family homes could get a rebate of up to 50 per cent of the purchase and installation costs of an eligible Level 2 EV charger, to a maximum of $700.
+Single-family homes could get a rebate of up to 50 per cent of the purchase and installation costs of an eligible Level 2 EV charger, to a maximum of $350.

 Level 2 EV charger